These mushroom drawing ideas and mushroom watercolor paintings make great references for artists.

 Here’s a gorgeous art print that features one dozen useful fungi.
 As I’ve gotten more into exploring nature, I’ve found this printable to be so helpful.
-Get the printable from Twigs and Moth.
+Get this one dozen useful fungi print.

-If you enjoy foraging mushroom, you’ll love this mushroom journal.
+If you enjoy foraging mushrooms, you’ll love this mushroom journal.
 This journal helps you keep track of the mushrooms you find in nature.
-Get the journal from Nature Walk Studio.
+Get your own mushroom journal.

 If you enjoy vintage art, you’ll love this poster that showcases a large variety of mushrooms and their scientific names (listed in French).
-Get the poster from BJM Vintage Art.
+Get the champignons (mushrooms) poster.